 How to Apply

-Applications to the Graduate Department of Art must be submitted to the School of Graduate Studies (SGS) through the online admissions application which is housed on a secure server at the University of Toronto.
-The department will consider your application only after you have entered your personal and academic information in the online application, submitted the application fee and uploaded all the requested documents.
-The sidebar includes a link to an online Graduate Admissions Application
+- Applications to the Graduate Department of Art must be submitted to the School of Graduate Studies (SGS) through the online admissions application.
+The department will consider your application only after you have completed all steps of the application.

 - Once you access the SGS online admissions application and enter your contact information an applicant identification number and a password will be emailed to you.

 - You may return at any time to check on the status of this application.

 All documentation to be uploaded onto the online application system

 All applicants are required to upload one electronic or scanned transcript from each post-secondary institution attended.